 Inspired by Gustave Eiffel’s famous tower and by our dedication to harmonize products, nature and life, Dassault Systèmes gathered a global team of experts to demonstrate that environmental challenges can be efficiently addressed by the Infrastructure & Cities sector.

-Follow their journey and discover how they would reimagine the Eiffel Tower with the latest digital solutions and technical capabilities to mitigate their impact at each step of the process.
+Their mission: to reimagine the Eiffel Tower with the latest digital solutions and technical capabilities to mitigate their impact at each step of the process.